 If you like to, you can take this optional step to buff out the sink with olive oil.

-Take a dry micrfiber cloth and add some olive oil to it, just a few drops.
-Then buff the sink with the olive oil.
+Take a dry microfiber cloth and add some olive oil to it, just a few drops.
+Then buff the sink with olive oil.

 This process helps the sink stay cleaner for longer.
 You don’t need a lot of olive oil, just a little bit to avoid the sink looking greasy.
 If you do add too much, wipe it away with a clean towel.

-You can wipe the olive oil on the handles and the spout as well to prevent oil from your hands making marks on your newly shined faucet.
+You can wipe the olive oil on the handles and the spout as well to prevent oil from your hands from making marks on your newly shined faucet.

 You can also try rubbing alcohol to shine and buff up your sink.
-You can even do a rubbing alcohol coat first, and then buff with olive oil.
-It’s up to you on how clean you want to get.
+You can even do a rubbing alcohol coat first and then buff it with olive oil.
+It’s up to you how clean you want to get.

 If You Still Have A Stain On Your Stainless Steel Sink

 If you’ve cleaned your sink and you still see a stain, do this before the buffing process.

 Mix 1/4 cup of cream of tartar with 1 cup of vinegar and rub the mixture with a microfiber cloth.
 Rub the spot until the stain disappears and then rinse the solution off.

 One more thing you can try is DRY MUSTARD.
 I know it’s a strange one but it really does work.
 Just sprinkle the dry mustard onto the stain and rub it away with your toothbrush or microfiber cloth.
 Rinse well.